dzhadyrassyn/codecrafters-redis-java/streams.md

 Implemented the logic that fetches entries between request ranges.
 Also refactored the code, making StreamId immutable, and adding factory methods

 ### 02.06.2025
-Target: Add Query with -
+Target: Add Query with -, Query with +

 Result.
-Finish adding query with start time for xrange as "-" Simply changed the parsing of StreamId to make a timestamp of 0 for "-"
+Finish adding query with start time for xrange as "-" and end time as "+" Simply changed the parsing of StreamId to make a timestamp of 0 for "-" and System.currentTimeMillis() for "+"